Australian Federal Police

 The Australian Federal Police (AFP) is the principal federal law enforcement agency of the Australian Government, responsible for investigating crime and protecting the national security of the Commonwealth of Australia.
-The AFP is an independent agency of the Department of Home Affairs and is responsible to the Minister for Home Affairs and accountable to the Parliament of Australia.
+The AFP is an agency of the Department of Home Affairs and is responsible to the Minister for Home Affairs.
 Since October 2025, the Commissioner of the Australian Federal Police is Krissy Barrett.

 The AFP has a focus on preventing, investigating and disrupting transnational, serious, complex, and organised crime, including terrorism and violent extremism, cybercrime, child exploitation, drug smuggling, and human trafficking.
 The AFP is also responsible for delivering community policing in the Australian Capital Territory through ACT Policing, and to other dependent territories, providing protective security in major airports, and close protection for dignitaries.
 The AFP also contributes to United Nations peacekeeping around the world.
 It is a member of the National Intelligence Community and works closely with the Australian Security Intelligence Organisation (ASIO), the Australian Border Force, and the Australian Criminal Intelligence Commission.

 History

-The Australian Federal Police was formed on 19 October 1979 under the Australian Federal Police Act 1979 after the merging of the former Commonwealth Police and the Australian Capital Territory Police.
+The Australian Federal Police was formed on 19 October 1979 under the Australian Federal Police Act 1979. after the merging of the former Commonwealth Police and the Australian Capital Territory Police.
 This followed a review of Australia's anti-terrorism capacity by Sir Robert Mark, former commissioner of the Metropolitan Police in the UK, which was commissioned by the Fraser government following the 1978 Hilton bombing.
 In November 1979, the Federal Narcotics Bureau was transferred to the new agency.
-In 1984 the protective service component of the AFP was separated forming the Australian Protective Service under the administrative service and later governed by Attorney-General's Department; that agency was transferred back to the AFP in 2004 and is now known as Australian Federal Police Specialist Protective Command or as "Uniform Protection" internally.
+In 1984, the protective service component of the AFP was separated, forming the Australian Protective Service (APS) under the administrative service and later governed by Attorney-General's Department.
+APS was transferred back to the AFP in 2004.

 Governance and oversight

 The AFP is an independent agency of the Department of Home Affairs and is responsible to the Minister for Home Affairs and accountable to the Parliament of Australia.
-The AFP is responsible to The Attorney-General's Department.

 The Parliamentary Joint Committee on Law Enforcement, a joint committee of members of the Australian House and Senate, has responsibility for oversight of the AFP and the Australian Crime Commission.
 Separately, the National Anti-Corruption Commission (NACC) is charged with investigating systemic corruption in the AFP and other commonwealth agencies.